geogardenclub/geogardenclub.github.io/docs/user-guide/gardeners.md

 <img width="300" src="/img/user-guide/gardener-index-screen.png"/>

 Use the pulldown menu to quickly access a specific Gardener rather than scrolling.
-The Show/Hide Sections allows you to see only certain sections pertaining to each Gardener.
+The Sort By menu allows you to order the list by various criteria (number crops, number gardens, etc).